openmod-tracker/resolve/docs/source/Running Resolve/index.md

 | processed                                         | Includes re-scaled profiles from RESOLVE which gets created the first time running a RESOLVE case with all profiles and sample days.                                                                                                                                                             |
 | settings                                          | Includes sample days in the “timeseries” subfolder and all case definitions in the “resolve” subfolder.
 The subfolder of “temporal_settings” is where modeling years and other temporal settings get saved.                                                                                      |

-Similarly, the subfolders in the “results” folder include:
+Running a RESOLVE case also requires interactions ith the subfolders in the “results” folder:

 | Folder name | Description |
 |-------------|-------------|